-Portfolio diversification, primarily asset allocation, represents a widely used risk management tool.
-For decades investors have exclusively used stocks, bonds, and cash to manage their investments.
-Globalization and other market trends have reduced the capacity for these asset classes to effectively hedge one another, therefore, eroding their ability to add proper diversification within a portfolio.
+Portfolio diversification, primarily asset allocation, represents a widely used risk management tool and for decades, investors have exclusively used stocks, bonds, and cash to manage their investments.
+Unfortunately, globalization and other market trends have reduced the capacity for these asset classes to efficiently hedge one another, therefore, eroding their ability to add proper diversification within a portfolio.

 These “Alternative” assets are another way professional management teams formulate allocation strategies.
 Our firm seeks to use these alternative investments when appropriate.

 Real EstateREITs and other Direct Placement Partnerships